xmen1412/IndoNews-NLP/README.md

 # IndoNews-NLP

 ## Description
-IndoNews NLP is a Information Retrieval web crawling project from Indonesian News Website using Python .This Project/Repository use the Natural Language Processing Aprroach to Extracting,Searching,Modelling Indonesian News Article from Input Keyword that has been determined
+<b>IndoNews NLP</b> is a Information Retrieval web crawling project from Indonesian News Website using Python .This Project/Repository
+use the Natural Language Processing Aprroach to Extracting,Searching,Modelling Indonesian News Article from Input Keyword that has been determined

 ## Prerequisites